Author Guidelines

 Abstract

-Manuscripts must include an abstract totaling 200-250 words with the following subheadings: Introduction, Methods, Results, Conclusion.
+Manuscripts must include an abstract with no more than 250 words with the following subheadings: Introduction, Methods, Results, Conclusion.
 Be sure to include main findings followed by a succinct conclusion statement.
+Data and statistics should be included in the abstract, especially for original research.
 After the abstract, provide three key words that are not included in the title.

 Introduction